Computation & Consciousness

 The confusion is, at root, linguistic.
 The word "computation" has at least three common meanings in circulation:

-When a philosopher says "consciousness is not computation," they usually mean (1).
+When a philosopher or neuroscientist says "consciousness is not computation," they usually mean (1)—and they are right that consciousness is not merely symbol shuffling.
 When a mathematician hears "computation," they mean (2) or (3).
-The resulting debate generates enormous heat and essentially no light, because the two sides are talking past each other about a mathematical term.
+The resulting debate generates more heat than light, because both sides have valid intuitions but are talking past each other about a mathematical term.

 The fix is simple: define your terms.
-Once you do, the debate reframes itself.
-The question is not whether brains compute—they do, by definition, because they are dynamical systems whose dynamics are computable.
-The question is what they compute, how compressively, and to what end.
+Once you do, the debate reframes itself productively.
+The question is not whether brains compute—they do, because they are dynamical systems whose dynamics are computable.
+The question, which researchers like Godfrey-Smith and Seth are already pursuing with great skill, is what they compute, how compressively, and to what end.

 References